Methicillin-resistant Staphylococcus aureus: Isolation

 Excluding medical facilities, current US guidance does not require workers with MRSA infections to be routinely excluded from the general workplace.
 The National Institutes of Health recommend that those with wound drainage that cannot be covered and contained with a clean, dry bandage and those who cannot maintain good hygiene practices be reassigned, and patients with wound drainage should also automatically be put on "Contact Precaution," regardless of whether or not they have a known infection.
 Workers with active infections are excluded from activities where skin-to-skin contact is likely to occur.
 To prevent the spread of staphylococci or MRSA in the workplace, employers are encouraged to make available adequate facilities that support good hygiene.
 In addition, surface and equipment sanitizing should conform to Environmental Protection Agency-registered disinfectants.
-In hospital settings, contact isolation can be stopped after one to three cultures come back negative.
+In hospital settings, contact isolation can be discontinued after one to three negative cultures.
 Before the patient is cleared from isolation, it is advised that there is dedicated patient-care or single-use equipment for that particular patient.
 If this is not possible, the equipment must be properly disinfected before it is used on another patient.

 To prevent the spread of MRSA in the home, health departments recommend laundering materials that have come into contact with infected persons separately and with a dilute bleach solution; to reduce the bacterial load in one's nose and skin; and to clean and disinfect those things in the house that people regularly touch, such as sinks, tubs, kitchen counters, cell phones, light switches, doorknobs, phones, toilets, and computer keyboards.